-Soil water was taken from a depth of about 1 m adjacent to the entrance shaft of Tumbling Creek Cave by b) RAIN GAUGE tunneling the soil laterally and placing the bottle beneath drips in the roof of the tunnel.
+Soil water was taken from a depth of about 1 m adjacent to the entrance shaft of Tumbling Creek Cave by tunneling the soil laterally and placing the bottle beneath drips in the roof of the tunnel.

 Figure 3.1 Cave seepage and rain water collection apparatus.